 About North Carolina Courts

-As your Chief Justice, I am proud to welcome you to the official website of the North Carolina Judicial Branch.
-The mission of the Judicial Branch and its more than 6,000 elected officials and employees is
+We are proud to welcome you to the official website of the North Carolina Judicial Branch.
+The mission of the Judicial Branch and its more than 7,000 elected officials and employees is

 To protect and preserve the rights and liberties of all the people, as guaranteed by the Constitutions and laws of the United States and North Carolina, by providing a fair, independent and accessible forum for the just, timely, and economical resolution of their legal affairs.